Border piñon (Lanner 1981).

 There have been no reports of any natural hybridization with P. cembroides, despite frequent intermingled occurrence, which strongly supports specific distinction from P. cembroides.
 Pending further research, it is retained as a species here.

 The view of Silba (1985) that it and P. johannis are varieties of P. culminicola has some merit in showing that they are more closely related to P. culminicola than to P. cembroides (a fact subsequently demonstrated by Malusa (1992)), but is not widely followed.

-Some of these differences are based on small sample sizes, and may prove inconclusive with further research.
-Differences in the composition of the turpentine have also been reported (Zavarin & Snajberk 1986), but the validity of this research has been questioned (Farjon & Styles 1997).
+The taxon is extremely similar to P. johannis.
+Some of the few differences (in stature, cone size, and seed size) are based on small sample sizes, and may prove inconclusive with further research.
+Differences in turpene composition have also been reported (Zavarin and Snajberk 1986), but the validity of this research has been questioned (Farjon and Styles 1997).

 Potentially a valuable slow-growing ornamental species for small gardens in drought-prone areas, but it is scarcely in cultivation yet.
 USDA hardiness zone 8.